 Do you have a loved one who is struggling with an alcohol addiction?
 Are they ready to turn to turn their life around?
 If so, it’s time to start thinking about finding a safe alternative to help them overcome withdrawal symptoms of alcohol abuse.
 Despite what most people think, abruptly stopping is a dangerous decision.
 According to the National Institute of Alcohol Abuse and Alcoholism, “total cessation of long-term alcohol consumption produces a well-defined cluster of symptoms called acute alcohol withdrawal(AW).”
 Generally speaking, alcohol withdrawal is a distinctive clinical syndrome with serious consequences including psychiatric problems, cognitive disruptions, and physical disorders.
-Even worst alcohol withdrawal can cause significant illness and death.
+In worst cases scenarios, alcohol withdrawal can cause significant illness or death.

 So how do you help your loved one overcome an alcohol addiction without risking their life?
 Gatehouse treatment has put together an online alcohol addiction treatment guide to help you and your loved one find a safe path to recovery.

 Give yourself a few minutes to find out more about the withdrawal symptoms of alcohol abuse below, and how to treat it.
-Once your done contact our local New Hampshire alcohol rehab facility and let us help your loved one.
+Once your done contact our local New Hampshire alcohol rehab facility and let us help you or your loved one.

 What Is Alcohol Withdrawal?